btmartin721/ClineHelpR/README.md

 ### Make Alpha X Beta Contour Plots

 Using the output from above, you can also create the Alpha X Beta contour plot.
 The plot will have polygon hulls around the outlier space.
-You might need to adjust the
+You might need to adjust the padding.

 ```
 # alphabetaplot